boschrexroth/ctrlx-automation-sdk/scripts/environment/README.md

 * install-kvm-on-host.sh    Install the kvm package
 * install-qemu-on-host.sh   Download, build and install QEMU

-### Script/bat Files to start a QEMU VM
+### Start a QEMU VM

-* launch.bat/sh Generic script/bat file to start an VMFiles to start a QEMU VM
+* launch.bat Generic bat file to start an VM
-* launch-ARCH-PROXY.bat/sh  Helper scripts to start launch.bat/sh with the right parameters.
+* launch-ARCH-PROXY.bat Helper Calls launch.bat with the parameters ARCH and PROXY.

+### Script Files to be started in the QEMU VM

+* install-nodejs-npm-from-binary-archive.sh Uninstall snap node, install node and npm from https://nodejs.org

 ### User Image Files